 With this method, the simulation timing can be changed relative to the values specified in the simulation period and simulation time step.
 The most relevant dates that can be edited are simulation start and end date times.
 The time step must be given in seconds, or -1.0 to indicate monthly time steps.
 This method should be called immediately after "Initialize", before any call to Simulate or SimulateTimeStep.
 All specs relevant to simulation timing are thus collected in a single multi-argument method rather than provided as individual properties to set.
 This design makes it easier to check the various constraints related to timing.
 Individual get-only properties for timing specs are provided, however.
 The arguments TimeOfForecast and StochasticPeriodInYears refer to options not available from the user interface.
-Stochastic analysis" option.
+StochasticPeriodInYears can be set to 1 in the Time step control page when checking the "Stochastic analysis" option.
 However, intervals other than 1 year are also possible.
 The TimeOfForecast argument is related to the Engine's ability to perform data assimilation.
 Forecast can be disabled by setting timeOfForecast for 1st January of year 100.